Chief Executive Officer

 Mr. Bartl formerly served as Legislative Director and Counsel to former Rep. Steve Gunderson (R-WI), and is a graduate of the University of Minnesota Law School.

-Before joining the Center, Ani served as the Vice President of Global Compensation and Benefits for Global Payments, Inc., in Atlanta, GA.
-She has 17 years of experience in compensation and human resources, including five years with Deutsche Bank A.G. in New York and Tokyo.
+Prior to serving as Vice President of Global Compensation and Benefits at Global Payments, Ani held various positions at Deutsche Bank A.G. in New York and Tokyo, Japan.
 She is a graduate of Stanford University.

 Executive Vice President